pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 Detail work
 ^^^^^^^^^^^

-You may list up to two areas that required a lot of detail work per person.
+List two areas that required a lot of detail work per person.
 Scoring will be from 0 to 20 points.
 Some examples:

 * Spent hours and hours outside of class working on modeling a face.